r-grandorder/tri-hermes/en/pages/Lostbelt/avalon1.md

 More importantly, this is the situation we're in.

 **Mash:**
-{(M) Lysander /(F) Hermia} is being overindulged at the moment, and this is only going to get worse.
+[♂ Lysander /♀ Hermia] is being overindulged at the moment, and this is only going to get worse.

 **Tristram:**
 Much worse.